OJ/bsides-2017-ctf-docker/pwn-countme2/README.md

-* This binary challenge was worth `350` points.
+* This binary challenge was worth `550` points.
-* Run `docker-compose up` and then `nc localhost 8000` to connect to the service.
+* Run `docker-compose up` and then `nc localhost 9000` to connect to the service.
-* The `countme` binary can be found in the current folder.
+* The `countme2` binary can be found in the current folder.

 ## Inspiration